paullouisageneau/libdatachannel/pages/content/pages/index.md

 <div id="home">
 	<header>
 		<p>libdatachannel is an open-source software library implementing WebRTC Data Channels, WebRTC Media Transport, and WebSockets.
 It is written in C++17 and offers C bindings.
-The <a href="https://github.com/paullouisageneau/libdatachannel">source code</a> is available under LGPL, and the library is on <a href="https://aur.archlinux.org/packages/libdatachannel/">AUR</a>, <a href="https://github.com/Microsoft/vcpkg/tree/master/ports/libdatachannel">Vcpkg</a>, and <a href="https://github.com/Microsoft/vcpkg/tree/master/ports/libdatachannel">FreeBSD Ports</a>.</p>
+The <a href="https://github.com/paullouisageneau/libdatachannel">source code</a> is available under MPL 2.0, and the library is on <a href="https://aur.archlinux.org/packages/libdatachannel/">AUR</a>, <a href="https://github.com/Microsoft/vcpkg/tree/master/ports/libdatachannel">Vcpkg</a>, and <a href="https://github.com/Microsoft/vcpkg/tree/master/ports/libdatachannel">FreeBSD Ports</a>.</p>
 		<div class="social">
 			<a href="https://github.com/paullouisageneau/libdatachannel"><img src="/images/icon_github.png" alt="GitHub"></a>
 			<a href="https://gitter.im/libdatachannel/community"><img src="/images/icon_gitter.png" alt="Gitter"></a>